nagor2/cryptoFiat/docs/pages/contracts.rst

 .. note::

     This contract is one of the most important contracts of the DAO.
-It mints dotflat coins, holds all the collateral and stabilization fund in dotflat coins and burns dotflat stablecoins when the position is closed.
+It mints Dotflat coins, holds all the collateral and the stabilization fund in Dotflat coins, and burns Dotflat stablecoins when the position is closed.

 .. note::

-    Borrowing dotflat tokens assumes an annual interest, determined by the DAO contract.
-For now it is 9% per annum.
+    Borrowing Dotflat tokens assumes an annual interest, determined by the DAO contract.
+For now, it is at 9% per annum.

 .. note::

-    Inside the contract each debt position is stored as the following structure.
+    Inside the contract, each debt position is stored as the following structure.

     .. code-block::